kg583/MC-PTL/data/ptl/functions/vector/README.md

 ```
 MyVector = [I;23,51,-999]
 ```
 Accessing an index takes time proportional to the index.
 Ints are signed 32-bit integral types, and thus have a maximum magnitude of ~2 billion with either sign.
+Vector operations do not check for potential overflows in this range.

 The following operations on Lists are provided, either as functions or translatable snippets:
 * `addc : <Self> <$value> -> <Self>`